 Richard Muruve served as Chief Executive Officer of the Company, Andrew Bishop served as Chief Financial Officer of the Company and Daniel Muruve served as Chief Science Officer of the Company throughout the reporting period (the "Named Executive Officers").
-No executive officer of the Company was paid at a rate of \$150,000 per annum in compensation during this period.
-The following table provides a summary of the compensation earned by the Named Executive Officers during the reporting period and in the same period of the preceding two financial years, as applicable.
+No executive officer of the Company was paid at a rate of \$150,000 per annum in compensation during the year.
+The following table provides a summary of the compensation earned by the Named Executive Officers during the reporting year and in the preceding two financial years, as applicable.